slburson/misc-extensions/README.md

 unused ones, which adds to the verbosity.
 The `fn` macro helps with both annoyances.
 Obviously, its name is quite short.
-(Those willing to set foot on the slippery slope of Unicode could use `λ`, of course, but I haven't been willing to go there yet, lest I ultimately wind up using emojis for all my variable names.)
+(Those willing to set foot on the slippery slope of Unicode could use `λ`, of course, but I haven't been willing to go there yet, lest I ultimately wind up using cat emojis for all my variable names.)
 And, it automatically inserts an `ignore` declaration for every parameter whose name begins with an underscore.